Different ways to do the same thing.

 - Whatever a customer wants for my own consultation meetings, which varies between Hangouts, Skype, appear.in, talky, GoToMeeting, WebEx, … or the customer’s own service

 In my online course, there’s a lesson discussing NAT traversal.
-One of the things I share there is the need to place the TURN server as close as possible to the edge – to the user with his WebRTC client.
+One of the things I share there is the need to place the TURN server in WebRTC as close as possible to the edge – to the user with his WebRTC client.
 Last week, in one of my Office Hour sessions, a question was raised – how do you make that decision.
 And the answer isn’t clear cut.
 There are… a few options.

 My guess is that in most cases, the idea or thought of taking a problem and scaling it out seems daunting.
 Taking that same scale out problem and spreading it across the globe to offer lower latency and geolocation support might seem paralyzing.
 At the end of the day, though it isn’t that complex to get a decent solution going.

 The idea is you’ve got a user that runs on a browser or a mobile device.
 He is trying to reach out to your infrastructure (to another person probably, but still – through your infrastructure).
 And since your infrastructure is spread all over the globe, you want him to get the closest box to him.

 How do we know what’s closest?
 Here are two ways I’ve seen this go down with WebRTC based services: